bomberstudios/fireworks/README.markdown

 - **Arialize Selection**  (CTRL + A)

-  Sets currently selected text blocks to Arial with 'smooth' antialiasing.
+  Sets currently selected text blocks to Arial.

 - **Disable Antialias**  (No shortcut)